Where in the World is the World? Natural Science and Cosmic Geocentrism

 Just as it is impossible to prove experimentally that the Earth is moving through space, so too it is impossible to prove experimentally that it sits at absolute rest in the center of the universe.
 Nevertheless, there are several lines of scientific evidence suggesting strongly that this is indeed the case.

-First, there are the results of the numerous interferometer experiments.
-An interferometer is a device specifically designed to detect and measure the speed of the Earth as it moves through space.
-However, as Michelson and Morley found—much to the dismay of the scientific establishment—their device, and the many successors to it, was unable to detect any significant motion.
-These experiments do show that: a) there is indeed an ether, b) it is either stationary, with the Earth moving through it at a snail’s pace, or c) the Earth is stationary, with the contiguous ether (i.e., the ether near the Earth’s surface) revolving around it at a snail’s pace.
+As we saw earlier, an interferometer is a device specifically designed to detect and measure the speed of the Earth as it (supposedly) moves through space.
+After many such experiments, Michelson and Morley found that their interferometer was unable to detect any significant motion.
+In particular, their experiements showed that: a) there is indeed an ether, b) it is either stationary, with the Earth moving through it at a snail’s pace, or c) the Earth is stationary, with the contiguous ether (i.e., the ether near the Earth’s surface) revolving around it at a snail’s pace.
 While direct observation cannot decide between these two options, several other lines of evidence agree in declaring that the geostationary option is best (e.g., Biblical teaching, common sense experience, the observational evidences for cosmic geocentrism, etc.).

-Nevertheless, well over 90% of all astronomical calculations are done assuming the Earth is not rotating and is stationary at the center of the universe.
+Nevertheless, well over 90% of all astronomical calculations are done assuming that the Earth is not rotating, but is stationary at the center of the universe.
 All navigation calculations also assume that the Earth does not move and does not rotate.

 Notably, this is precisely the testimony of NASA, the Jet Propulsion Laboratory, and other governmental science agencies, all of which concede that global positioning satellites, geostationary satellites, and deep space probes use what is called the Earth Centered Inertial (ECI) frame of reference in planning and executing their launches.
 In other words, because it works best to do so, these agencies chart their rocket’s courses on the assumption that the Earth is at rest in the midst of the universe.
 But this invites an important question: Does their assumption work so well because it happens to be the truth?